kalessil/phpinspectionsea/docs/probable-bugs.md

 # 'compact()' arguments existence

-> Note: the inspection only checks if variables are defined anywhere in the scope without taking into account data flow.

 PHP is not warning if a 'compact()' was called referencing non-existent variable.
 A typo or refactoring might cost long debugging in this case.